 Today, Lamborghini is owned by Audi, a subsidiary of Volkswagen since 1998.

 My new book, Drop, Throttle, Oversteer: Collecting & Investing in Classic Cars, is available at Amazon!
 10% of the net sales go to Kids Center for Pediatric Therapies, a wonderful organization we are thrilled to support.
 If you’ve read and loved the book, please consider leaving an honest review.
 Reviews are the #1 way other enthusiasts find the book.

 Jason Paynter is a classic car appraiser, collector and unabashed enthusiast.
-He is also author of the new book, Drop, Throttle, Oversteer: Collecting & Investing in Classic Cars, available at Amazon!
+He is also author of Drop, Throttle, Oversteer: Collecting & Investing in Classic Cars, available at Amazon.
 He lives in Louisville, KY with his beautiful wife and three sons who are (heaven help him) almost all of driving age.